mcguirepr89/timelapse/README.md

 1. Ensure docker is installed
 1. Clone this repo: `git clone https://github.com/mcguirepr89/timelapse.git`
 1. Edit `app/timelapse.conf` (as a regular user)
-1. Edit `crontab.example` if you want to customize the schedule
+1. Edit `crontab.example` if you want to customize the schedule (edit as root user)
 1. Export your shell's environment for the build:
    (Copy and paste the following into your shell):
    ```